stevenjb5M/startup/notes.md

 For this deliverable I properly styled the application into its final appearance.

 - [x] **Header, footer, and main content body** added main.css to every page.
 -Login page now has colors and it is aligned center.
 I also made the header pink and centered.
 Made the footer pink and centered as well.
+The main content of the main page has been styled.
-- [x] **Navigation elements** - All navigation buttons are pink with black text and a border radius
+- [x] **Navigation elements** - All navigation buttons are pink with black text and a border radius.
+The navigation menu is on the bottom of the main page.
-- [x] **Responsive to window resizing** - My app looks great on all window sizes and devices
+- [x] **Responsive to window resizing** - My app looks great on all window sizes and devices.
+It should scale automatically.
 - [x] **Application elements** - Used good contrast and whitespace
 - [x] **Application text content** - Consistent fonts
-- [x] **Application images** - Still don't have images and so no styling here. 😔
+- [x] **Application images** - Navigation buttons have icons